AlexRITIAN/Daily/README.md

 Human life is ephemera,which make it precious.
 Don't make promises you can't keep.But those are the Best kind.
 We teach people how to remember,we never teach them how to grow.
+Happiness is to find someone who can give you warm and share your life together.